seyyah/me/awesome.md

 - http://www.bootbundle.com/tool
 - A continuously expanded list of framework/libraries and tools I used/want to use when building things on the web.
 Mostly Javascript stuff: <https://github.com/moklick/frontend-stuff>
 - http://cssguidelin.es/
+- Marksheet: a free guide to HTML and CSS: <http://marksheet.io/>

 Editor,
 - html: http://www.bootstrap-switch.org/examples.html